darenasc/auto-fes/README.md

 * [x] Supporting formats such as: `txt`, `csv`, `tab`, `dat`, `excel`.
 * [ ] Pending supported formats `arff`, `json`, `xml`.
 * [x] Identifies separator and quote character for text files
-* [ ] Loading them in memory
+* [x] Loading the files in memory
-* [ ] Exporting them to a database
+* [x] Loading the files to a database
 * [ ] Format conversion
 * [ ] Logging

 It works in three phases:

 * Phase 1: Reckon of the files.
+Generates a dataframe with a summary of the files
 * Phase 2: Execution.
-Generation of python code to load the files to memory.
+Generates python code to load the files to memory.
-* Phase 3: Option to send it to a database or exporting the files to a different format.
+* Phase 3: [Optional] Sends the files to a database.

 Read the [documentation](docs/documentation.md) to know how to use it or check out the [notebook-example](code/notebook-example.ipynb).